 Faster payout recommendations.
 According to a J.D.
 Power & Associates property claims satisfaction study, slow claims cycle times are one of the largest contributors to customer dissatisfaction.
 AI can help to reduce turnaround times by first validating the policy, then making determinations on the claims and whether to automate payment.
 This is because AI has the ability to analyze not only structured data, but also unstructured data like handwritten forms and certificates.

+The full impact of artificial intelligence in financial services is to be seen.
 Some futurists have argued that the world is rapidly approaching a tipping point, coined “singularity,” where machine intelligence will surpass human intelligence.
 Famous technologists and scientists, including Bill Gates and Stephen Hawking, have warned about this point.
 Elon Musk has also famously urged, “AI is a fundamental existential risk for human civilization, and I don’t think people fully appreciate that.”

 As AI continues to proliferate our personal and professional lives, many issues will continue to emerge.
 These include the potential for mistakes, a general sentiment of distrust towards machines, and concerns about job replacement.
 It would be a mistake to disregard these fears.
 Still, society is already on an accelerating path forwards towards an AI-driven world.
 In this new world, it could be most productive to focus on how machines and humans can best co-exist.
 It will be important for policymakers to remain cautious, allowing new technologies to develop while monitoring and minimizing their negative consequences.
 Developers and designers should also enhance the ability of humans to understand AI systems to build trust and increase satisfaction with AI applications.
 Everybody will have a role to play.